 There are two types of accessible routes:

-The size of the accessible route is determined based upon the size of your playground.
-For example a playground which is 92.9 square meters should have a ground-level accessible route which is 1117.6mm.
+The size of the accessible route is determined based on the size of your playground.
+For example, a playground, which is 92.9 square meters should have a ground-level accessible route, which is 1117.6mm.